 C. Presumed Acceptance/Rejection of Plan

-All classes except Class 1(a) are impaired Classes.
-Any impaired class of Claims that has a single member who does not vote to reject the Plan shall be deemed to have accepted the Plan.
+Classes 1 through 7 are impaired Classes.
+Any impaired Class of Claims that has a single member who does not vote to reject the Plan shall be deemed to have accepted the Plan.

 D. Non-consensual Confirmation